Holiday PlanningShould Parents Buy Christmas Presents For School Staff?

 We budget for Christmas presents, baking, dinner, and other holiday snacks.

-One aspect we did not calculate was how many Christmas presents we would need for our son’s school educators.
+One aspect we did not calculate was the number of Christmas presents we would need for our son’s school educators.

-Then, we wondered whether we needed to buy a gift for each educator and whether we could afford it.
+Then, we wondered whether we needed to buy a gift for each educator and whether we could afford to do so.

-Guilt and peer pressure can get the best of parents regarding gift-giving at school.
+Guilt and peer pressure take a toll on parents when it comes to gift-giving at school.

 Anything from birthday parties to teacher gifts can cause issues because not all parents can or want to spend the money.

-Then, the child feels left out because other children are bringing gifts, and they have nothing to give.
+Then, the child feels left out because other children are bringing gifts, and they have nothing to give in return.

 Perhaps educational gift-giving should stick to greeting cards or homemade gifts.